zack3030/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that counts the number of directories
+Script that display the 10 newest files in a directory